-- In Anchorage, Alaska nearly 1-in25 LGBTQ people reported being denied a loan or credit line because of sexual orientation, gender identity, or gender presentation, while otherwise qualified[iv]
+- In Anchorage, Alaska nearly 1-in-25 LGBTQ people reported being denied a loan or credit line because of sexual orientation, gender identity, or gender presentation, while otherwise qualified.

 Discriminatory costs to LGBTQ customers add up.
 A more considerable disparate impact to the LGBTQ community results from widespread cases of unfair denials of banking and credit service, and the additional interest and fees added to loans.
-Analysis of mortgage lending data from the Federal Reserve by Iowa State researchers showed same-sex couples seeking home mortgages, as compared to heterosexual couples of similar financial and credit qualifications:
+Analysis of mortgage lending data from the Federal Reserve by Iowa State researchers showed same-sex couples seeking home mortgages:

-- Overpaid $86M each year for home mortgages they received.[viii]
+- Overpaid $86M each year for home mortgages they received

 But because there is no data collection or prohibition on LGBTQ discrimination in lending, there is no hard data to make a definitive case for disparate impact in home mortgages.
 “We’ve never studied it.
-It has never come up for any of our clients,” reports Michael Taliefero, Managing Director for fair lending consultant ComplianceTech in American Banker in 2013.[ix]
+It has never come up for any of our clients,” Michael Taliefero, Managing Director for fair lending consultant ComplianceTech indicated to American Banker in 2014.